Paternity and Informal Sperm Donation

 Understanding Informal Sperm Donation

-Informal sperm donation, also known as peer-to-peer sperm donation, involves donating sperm outside the regulated environment of sperm banks or fertility clinics.
-This practice has surged in popularity since the 1990s due to:
+Informal sperm donation, also known as peer-to-peer or known donor sperm donation, involves providing sperm outside regulated sperm banks or fertility clinics.
+This approach has grown since the 1990s, driven by affordability, online connectivity, and support for diverse families.
+However, it skips clinical safeguards, introducing legal, health, and emotional risks.

 Methods of Informal Sperm Donation